ottnav/ottnav.github.io/faq.md

 ## Unable to process purchase (Error DF-PDP-3)
 Recently Play Market stopped processing purchases when the app was not installed from it.
 Install application from play market and payment should work.

-## Premium and multiple accounts on a single device
+## Premium and multiple accounts on a single device on Play Store
-Play Market: When the device has several Google accounts, then it might switch between accounts by Google services itself, meaning that in-app purchases / subscriptions might be taken from one or other account with almost no user control.
+When the device has several Google accounts, then it might switch between accounts by Google services itself, meaning that in-app purchases / subscriptions might be taken from one or other account with almost no user control.
 Best way to reactivate all purchases to correct account:
 - Uninstall the app (backup is suggested via settings - extended - backup)
 - Open browser on your desktop PC
 - Open play market page [in your browser](https://play.google.com/store/apps/details?id=studio.scillarium.ottnavigator)